-Laser gated imaging is a technique for night vision that detects and recognizes targets at long range without the need for any natural light sources.
-This article highlights the general principles of laser gated imaging, as well as the advantages of imaging in different spectral bands in visible and infrared light.
+Laser-gated imaging is a technique for night vision that detects and recognizes targets at long range without the need for any natural light sources.
+This article discusses its general principles, as well as the advantages of imaging in different spectral bands in visible and infrared light.